RaghavJindal13/AWS-Lambda-Triggers/README.md

 ## VPC
 ```
-1. When you enable VPC, your Lambda function will lose default internet access
+1. When you enable VPC, your Lambda function will lose default internet access.
-2. If you require external internet access for your function, ensure that your security group allows outbound connections
+2. If you require external internet access for your function, ensure that your security group allows outbound connections.
-   and that your VPC has a NAT gateway
+   and that your VPC has a NAT gateway.
 ```
 ## Concurrency
 ~~~
 1. Concurrent Execution refers to the execution of number of function at a given time.
-By default the limit is 1000 across all function within a given region
+By default the limit is 1000 across all function within a given region.
-2. AWS Lambda keeps 100 for the unreserved function
+2. AWS Lambda keeps 100 for the unreserved function.
-3. So, if there are 1000 then you can select from 900 and reserve concurrency for selected function and rest 100 is used for the unreserved function
+3. So, if there are 1000 then you can select from 900 and reserve concurrency for selected function and rest 100 is used for the unreserved function.
 ~~~

 ## DLQ (Dead Letter Queue)
 ~~~
 1. Failed Lambda is invoked twice by default and the event is discarded.
-2. DLQ instruct lamnda to send unprocessed events to AWS SQS or AWS SNS
+2. DLQ instruct lamnda to send unprocessed events to AWS SQS or AWS SNS.
 3. DLQ helps you troubleshoot and examine the unprocessed request.
 ~~~
 ## Cron Job